aimms/how-to/Articles/585/585-AIMMS-server-app.rst

 Remarks:

 *   Line 10: The annotation ``dex::ServiceName`` associates the procedure ``pr_countTheStars`` with the service ``countStars``.

 *   Lines 3-4:  When the procedure is invoked as a task, the string parameter  ``dex::api::RequestAttribute`` is available.
-Here it is used the name of the input file and output file to local string parameters.
+Here it is used to pass the names of the input and output files.

 *   Line 6: Call the workhorse (see sub section below).

-**Similar** procedures define the same service, but use other data formats, such as CSV, Excel, Parquet, and XML.
+**Similar** procedures in this example application define the same service, but use other data formats, such as CSV, Excel, Parquet, and XML.
-In addition, there are similar procedures to generate an input file.
+In addition, there are similar procedures to generate a sample input file in the various data formats.

 Implementing a service
 ----------------------

-We are assuming here that you have developed a service; to count the number of asterisks in a dictionary of lines.
+The actual working code developed is the function ``fnc_numberOfStars``.
+Here the connection is made between that function and the procedure defining the service above.

 .. code-block:: aimms
     :linenos: